Free time in state parks

-On Madeline Island, admission to the Madeline Island Museum is $4, half-price (always free for people 17 and under), and visitors also can pick up a voucher for a free return on the ferry to Bayfield.
+On Madeline Island in Wisconsin, admission both days to the Madeline Island Museum is $4, half-price (always free for people 17 and under), and visitors also can pick up a voucher for a free return on the ferry to Bayfield.
 Admission to Big Bay State Park is free.

 Second weekend of June

-Dozens of parks are holding special events, such as bird and flower hikes and raptor and snake programs.
+Dozens of parks are holding special events, including archery, falconry, geocaching and snake programs.

 © Beth Gauper